Let me get something straight from the get-go…

 You can do this with the help of automated email trigger campaigns catered to the behavior of a prospect on your site, or the lead magnet they download.
 Software such as Infusionsoft, ActiveCampaign, and Ontraport make this possible.

 Deadline Funnel is another great software for evergreen automation sequences, because it creates unique deadline offers for each and every lead… And we all know how powerful urgency is in the buying process.

 For a truly scalable business and supporting content strategy, evergreen email automation is essential.

 Learn more about creating your own evergreen funnels with these resources:

 Build Your 7-Figure Evergreen Machine – Summit Evergreen

 Webinars are definitely popular, with 61% of B2B businesses using them in their content marketing strategy.

 There is just something about a live event (albeit online) that convinces people to take action afterward.

 So when your webinars are partnered with an effective Facebook ads strategy, pre-event email sequence, and an urgency-building post-webinar email sequence – they can make you a LOT of sales.

-When it comes to your content strategy, webinars are a great way to take prospects from “on the fence”, to paying customer within a few days.
+When it comes to your content strategy, webinars are a great way to take prospects from “on the fence”, to paying customers within a few days.
 So focus your top-of-the-funnel content on driving email signups, and then use tactics such as email automation and webinars to close more deals.